 IMPORTANT SAFETY INFORMATION

 References: 1.
 IQVIA.
 National Prescription Audit Report.
-December 2020.
+November 2021.
 2. SUPREP Bowel Prep Kit [package insert].
-Braintree, MA: Braintree Laboratories, Inc; 2020.
-3. Di Palma JA, Rodriguez R, McGowan J, Cleveland M. A randomized clinical study evaluating the safety and efficacy of a new, reduced-volume, oral sulfate colon-cleansing preparation for colonoscopy.
+Braintree, MA: Braintree Laboratories, Inc. 3.
+Di Palma JA, Rodriguez R, McGowan J, Cleveland M. A randomized clinical study evaluating the safety and efficacy of a new, reduced-volume, oral sulfate colon-cleansing preparation for colonoscopy.
 Am J Gastroenterol.
 2009;104(9):2275-2284.
 4. Rex DK, Di Palma JA, McGowan J, Cleveland M. A comparison of oral sulfate solution with sodium picosulfate: magnesium citrate in split doses as bowel preparation for colonoscopy.
 Gastrointest Endosc.
 2014;80(6):1113-1123.
 5. Rex DK, Di Palma JA, McGowan J, Cleveland M. A randomized clinical study comparing reduced-volume oral sulfate solution with standard 4-liter sulfate-free electrolyte lavage solution as preparation for colonoscopy.
 Gastrointest Endosc.
 2010;72(2):328-336.
 6. Rex DK, Johnson DA, Anderson JC, Schoenfeld PS, Burke CA, Inadomi JM; American College of Gastroenterology.
 American College of Gastroenterology guidelines for colorectal cancer screening 2009 [corrected].
 Am J Gastroenterol.
 2009;104(3):739-750.
 7. Rex DK, Schoenfeld PS, Cohen J, et al. Quality indicators for colonoscopy.
 Gastrointest Endosc.
 2015;81(1):31-53.
 8. Cleveland M, Zamora C, Pelham R. PEG-sports drink bowel prep: physiology of electrolyte imbalance.
 Poster presented at: American College of Gastroenterology Annual Meeting; October 16-21, 2015; Honolulu, Hawaii.
 Abstract 1482.
 9. Patel V, Nicar M, Emmett M, et al. Intestinal and renal effects of low-volume phosphate and sulfate cathartic solutions designed for cleansing the colon: pathophysiological studies in five normal subjects.
 Am J Gastroenterol.
 2009;104(4):953-965.
 10. Pelham RW, Alcorn H Jr, Cleveland M. A pharmacokinetics evaluation of a new, low-volume, oral sulfate colon cleansing preparation in patients with renal or hepatic impairment and healthy volunteers.
 J Clin Pharmacol.
 2010;50(3):350-354.
-11. Plenvu [package insert].
-Amsterdam, the Netherlands: Norgrine B.V.; 2018.
-12. Clenpiq [package insert].
-Parsippany, NJ: Ferring Pharmaceuticals Inc; 2018.
-13. Matro R, Daskalakis C, Negoianu D, et al. Randomised clinical trial: polyethylene glycol 3350 with sports drink vs. polyethylene glycol with electrolyte solution as purgatives for colonoscopy – the incidence of hyponatraemia.
+11. SUTAB® [package insert].
+Braintree, MA: Braintree Laboratories, Inc. 12.
+Plenvu [package insert].
+Amsterdam, the Netherlands: Norgrine B.V.
+13. Clenpiq [package insert].
+Parsippany, NJ: Ferring Pharmaceuticals Inc. 14.
+Matro R, Daskalakis C, Negoianu D, et al. Randomised clinical trial: polyethylene glycol 3350 with sports drink vs. polyethylene glycol with electrolyte solution as purgatives for colonoscopy – the incidence of hyponatraemia.
 Aliment Pharmacol Ther.
 2014;40(6):610-619.
-14. Data on file.
+15. Data on file.
 Braintree Laboratories, Inc. Braintree, MA.